 Overcoming altitude sickness is possible with a bit of preparation.
 To learn more about the symptoms of this ailment often referred to as “mountain sickness” check out my post called What is Altitude Sickness?
 In short, altitude sickness is a very real, and uncomfortable condition that can strike those who travel to altitudes of 5,000 feet above sea level or more.
 It can be dangerous in extreme cases, however, most altitude sickness is mild and heals upon descending to lower altitudes.

 Living in Boulder, higher altitudes are nearby.
 While that sounds fun, traveling to 8,200 feet hasn’t always been easy for me.
 When we bought a house in Vail in 2008, and started going up regularly I experienced altitude sickness every time!
 One of the worst things about illness is how socially isolating it can be.
 Forget about skiing, even going out for dinner with my family was too taxing.
 Thankfully I figured out how to survive, and thrive at high altitude.
 Now I want to share the strategies I use to overcome altitude sickness with you!

-When I'm in the mountains, I drink a quart of water upon rising, using a one quart mason jar to keep track.
+When I’m in the mountains, I drink a quart of water upon rising, using a one quart mason jar to keep track.
 I also use electrolytes since they help me absorb water more effectively.
-These sugar-free electrolytes sweetened with stevia are the best.
-If you're worried about altitude sickness DO NOT drink alcohol since it's very dehydrating!
+If you’re worried about altitude sickness DO NOT drink alcohol since it’s very dehydrating!